Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Validation with synthetic traces

-On the other hand, the model in Eq.~\eqref{e:a0} requires a single value for the intensity $\rho$.
-We will utilize the average estimated intensity over all considered snapshots, see the dashed line in the inset.
-The results are depicted in Fig.~\ref{fig:N2BusyAllsnap}.
-Eq.~\eqref{e:a0} is still a very good estimate of the simulated mean number of vehicles with a two-hop path to the origin.
-Also, the quality of the Gaussian fit remains good, even though the actual deployment of vehicles does not follow a PPP, and in addition to that, the intensity of vehicles varies with respect to time.
-In Fig.~\ref{fig:N2OffpeakAllsnap}, the same study is repeated during off-peak, i.e., 11:40 a.m. - 12:00 p.m., see~\cite[Section III-A]{Gramaglia2014}.
-The average intensity of vehicles becomes lower than that during the busy hour, but the approximation accuracy of our model is still very satisfactory.
+In Fig.~\ref{fig:N2BusyAllsnap}, it is illustrated that Eq.~\eqref{e:a0} yields a very good estimate of the simulated mean number of vehicles with a two-hop path to the RSU.
+Also, the quality of the Gaussian fit is good, even though the actual deployment of vehicles does not follow a PPP and the density of vehicles varies with time.